-A Final EIS/R will be prepared that incorporates changes suggested by comments on the Draft EIS/R, as appropriate, and responds to all substantive comments received during the Draft EIS/R review period.
-The Final EIS/R is required to (1) provide a full and fair discussion of the proposed action's significant environmental impacts; and (2) inform the decision-makers and the public of reasonable measures and alternatives that would avoid or minimize adverse impacts or enhance the quality of the human environment.
-A Notice of Availability for the Final EIS/R will be published in the Federal Register and in local newspapers, and the Final EIS/IR will be filed with USEPA pursuant to 40 CFR parts1506.9 and 1506.10.
-USFWS and CDFW will provide notices of the Final EIS/R to all who commented on the Draft EIS/R and others who have signed up for noticing.
-Copies of the Final EIS/R will also be available for review on the SBSP Restoration Project website (www.southbayrestoration.org) and at the locations listed above.
+The Final EIR is required to (1) provide a full and fair discussion of the proposed action's significant environmental impacts; and (2) inform the decision-makers and the public of reasonable measures and alternatives that would avoid or minimize adverse impacts or enhance the quality of the human environment.
+A Notice of Completion for the Final EIR will be provided to the State Clearinghouse.
+CDFW will provide notices of the Final EIR to all who commented on the Draft EIS/R and others who have signed up for noticing.
+Copies of the Final EIR will also be available for review on the SBSP Restoration Project website (www.southbayrestoration.org).

 CDFW will not proceed with implementing the SBSP Restoration Project, Phase 2 at Eden Landing until certification of the EIR.
-Under CEQA Guidelines, CDFW will send other agencies responses to the Draft EIS/R public comments at least 10 days prior to certification of the EIR.
-The comments and responses from the Draft EIS/R will be compiled and included as an appendix to the Final EIS/R.
+Under CEQA Guidelines, CDFW will notify the state agencies that provided public comments on the Draft EIS/R public comments at least 10 days prior to certification of the EIR.
+The comments and responses from the Draft EIS/R have been compiled and included as an appendix to the Final EIR.